codesnippetspro/code-snippets/readme.txt

 = Is there a way to add a snippet but not run it right away? = Yes.
 Just add it but do not activate it yet.

+= How can I insert my snippet into the post text editor? = Snippets that you add to this plugin are not ment to be inserted into the text editor.
+Instead, they are run on your site just as if they were added to your functions.php file.

 = What do I use to write my snippets? =
-The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, search, tabulate and other cool features to the code editor.
+The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, bracket matching, search, tabulate and other cool features to the code editor.

 = Can I preform search and replace commands in the code editor? =